Afghan Army: Socialist Afghanistan

 On 27 April 1978 the People's Democratic Party of Afghanistan, led by Nur Mohammad Taraki, Babrak Karmal and Amin overthrew the regime of Mohammad Daoud, who was killed the next day, along with most of his family.
 On 1 May, Taraki became President, Prime Minister and General Secretary of the PDPA.
-The country was then renamed the Democratic Republic of Afghanistan (DRA), and the PDPA regime lasted until April 1992.
+The country was then renamed the Democratic Republic of Afghanistan (DRA), and the PDPA government lasted until April 1992.

+In 1980, under President Babrak Karmal, the Ministry of Defense drafted plans to form three Spetsnaz battalions for each of the army corps.
+A year later, in 1981, the 203rd Separate Spetsnaz Battalion was formed (alongside the 212th, 230th and 211th) under the 1st Central Army Corps in Kabul and subordinated to KhAD-e Nezami (military intelligence).
+The 203rd Battalion reportedly worked alongside the Spetsnaz GRU and the Soviet Border Troops, as well as with the Soviet Airborne Forces.

 The army lost much of its strength during the early stages of PDPA rule.
 One of the main reasons for the small size was that the Soviet military were afraid the Afghan army would defect en masse to the enemy if total personnel increased.
 There were several sympathisers of the mujahideen within the military.
-Even so, there were several elite units under the command of the Afghan army, for instance, the 26th Airborne Battalion, 444th, 37th and 38th Commando Brigades.
-The 26th Airborne Battalion proved politically unreliable, and in 1980 they revolted against the PDPA government.
+Even so, there were several elite units under the command of the Afghan army, for instance, the 26th Airborne Battalion, 444th, 37th and 38th Commando Brigades, all part of the Afghan Commando Forces.
+The 26th Airborne Battalion proved politically unreliable, and in 1979, they revolted against the PDPA government.
+As a result, the 26th Airborne Battalion was reformed and turned into the 37th Commando Battalion.
+In the same year, the 81st Artillery Regiment were given airborne training and converted into the 38th Commando Battalion.
 The Commando Brigades were, in contrast, considered reliable and were used as mobile strike forces until they sustained excessive casualties.
 Insurgents ambushed and inflicted heavy casualties on the 38th Commando Brigade during the Second Battle of Zhawar in Paktika Province in May 1983.
 After sustaining heavy casualties the commando brigades were turned into battalions.

 Most soldiers were recruited for a three-year term, later extended to four-year terms in 1984.

 After the PDPA seizure of power, desertions swept the force, affecting the loyalty and moral values of soldiers.
 There were purges on patriotic junior and senior officers, and upper class Afghan aristocrats in society.
-On March 15, 1979, the Herat uprising broke out.
+On 15 March 1979, the Herat uprising broke out.
 The 17th Division was detailed by the regime to put down the rebellion, but this proved a mistake, as there were few Khalqi faction soldiers in the division and instead it mutinied and joined the uprising.
 Forces from Kabul had to be dispatched to suppress the rebellion.